-The specification of space heating systems should be based on an appropriate heat loss calculation for the building, based on BS EN 12831-1 and CIBSE's Design Guide A. Systems should not be significantly oversized.
-In most circumstances this means that the heating appliance should not be sized for more than 120 per cent of the design heating load.
+The specification of space heating systems should be based on an appropriate heat loss calculation for the building, based on BS EN 12831-1 and CIBSE Guide B1.
+Systems should not be significantly oversized.

-Where a wet heating system is being newly installed or fully replaced in an existing building, including both the heating appliance and the emitters, the system should be sized to allow the space heating system to operate effectively, and in a manner which meets the heating needs of the dwelling, at a flow temperature of 55°C or lower.
+Where a wet heating system is being newly installed, or where replacement in an existing building includes both the heating appliance and the majority of the emitters (e.g. emitters providing more than 50% of the calculated heat demand), the system should be configured and sized to allow the space heating system to operate effectively, and in a manner which meets the heating needs of the building, based upon a mean water temperature of 50 °C or lower and a flow/return ΔT of 10 °C or lower.